 How you can support the call

-Call the Honduran authorities on September 10 and urge them to stop the criminalization of COPINH.
+- Write to the Honduran embassy or consulate in your country and urge them to stop the criminalization of COPINH.

-In the United States rallies are being organized in various cities including New Orleans, New York and San Francisco.
-Check out this Facebook Page for more information
+- In the United States rallies are being organized in various cities including New Orleans, New York and San Francisco.